riganti/dotvvm-docs/Pages/concepts/viewmodels/testing-viewmodels.md

 **DotVVM** injects the `IDotvvmRequestContext` object in the viewmodels.
 If your viewmodel uses some features of this object, you need to mock this object to provide all services to the tested method.

 DotVVM contains a prepared mock class `TestDotvvmRequestContext`.
 You can set all properties you need (`Configuration`, `Route`, `Parameters`, `Query`, `HttpContext`, `ModelState`, `ResourceManager` etc., but they are all optional).

 In the test, you may need to verify e.g. whether the viewmodel method has redirected to some URL, or whether it returned a file, failed on the model validation etc.

+## Testing redirects and validation failures

 In DotVVM, the methods `InterruptRequest`, `RedirectTo*`, `RedirectPermanentTo*`, `FailOnInvalidModelState` and `ReturnFile` throw the `DotvvmInterruptRequestExecutionException`.
 This allows to interrupt the execution of the HTTP request and pass it to the following middleware.